bcgov/bcparks.ca/src/staging/README.md

 - Test:  `REACT_APP_CMS_BASE_URL=http://test-cms.bcparks.ca`
 - Prod: `REACT_APP_CMS_BASE_URL=http://cms.bcparks.ca`

-4. Back in your shell, from /src/staging folder run: `yarn`
+4. Back in your shell, from /src/staging folder run: `npm install`

-5. Start Gatsby in develop mode by running: `yarn start`.
+5. Start Gatsby in develop mode by running: `npm run develop`.
 It may take a few minutes to load the required data.
 When it completes, you should be able to view the site at http://localhost:8000.

 6. If you are running gatsby in a VM, you can pin the websocket port in order to allow a forwarding rule to work consistently. `export INTERNAL_STATUS_PORT=<port number>` See [this issue](https://github.com/gatsbyjs/gatsby/blob/247b1dc0441fdade52a5ff7a71de8c9340ee05fd/packages/gatsby/src/commands/develop.ts#L213) for more info.